ethberry/framework/README.md

 I assume you have NodeJS NPM/YARN, Postgres, RabbitMQ and Redis installed or you can just use docker :)

-In case you have installed postgress, you must create `solo-development` database manually, script only creates schema for you.
+In case you have installed postgress, you must create `gem-development` database manually, script only creates schema for you.

-In order to run tests, you must create `solo-test` database manually too.
+In order to run tests, you must create `gem-test` database manually too.

 In any case you have to fill up sensitive keys in docker files or .env files